adeutscher/RedShirt.Example.Schema/README.md

    simply delete `local-update.sh` altogether.
 If you choose to keep `local-update.sh`, then please note that the username "root" is hard-coded in, which may need changing if your chosen database technology does not use root (e.g.
    SQL Server prefers "sa").

+4. Once you have initialized this template, you will want to remove this [Template](#template) section from this README.

 ## File Organization and Maintenance